jmico/beekeeper/README.md

 **Benefits of this architecture:**

 - Scales horizontally very well.
-It is easy to add or remove workers or brokers.
+It is easy to add or remove workers, routers or brokers.

 - High availability.
 The system remains responsive even when several components fail.